KnapsackPro/knapsack_pro-ruby/README.md

 Thanks to that your CI build speed can be faster.
 We recommend using this feature with [Queue Mode](https://youtu.be/hUEB1XDKEFY) to ensure parallel CI nodes finish work at a similar time which gives you the shortest CI build time.

-### How to manually define list of slow test files to be split by test cases
+### How to manually define a list of slow test files to be split by test cases

 If you don't want to rely on a list of test files from Knapsack Pro API to determine slow test files that should be split by test cases then you can define your own list of slow test files.